gilsdav/ngx-translate-router/README.md

 #### Matcher params translation

 ##### Configure routes
 In case you want to translate some params of matcher, `localizeMatcher` provides you the way to do it through a function per each param.
-Make sure that the key is the same as the one used in the navigate path (example: the function must return "map" if you want to translate this part of the path: `[routerLink]="['/matcher', 'aaa', 'map'] | localize"`) otherwise you will not be able to use `routerLinkActiveOptions`.
+Make sure that the key is the same as the one used in the navigate path (example: if the function returns "map", it must be contained in the not localized path: `[routerLink]="['/matcher', 'aaa', 'map'] | localize"`) otherwise you will not be able to use `routerLinkActiveOptions`.

 Example: